 Colonel Wynn spotted Colonel Nguyen the moment he entered the dining room.
-He rose from his chair to greet his friend.
+He rose from his table in the corner of the room, to greet his friend.
 They shook hands before Colonel Nguyen took his normal seat with his back to the wall.
-Thus, the men sat cattycorner to each other, so that each faced the other patrons.
+Thus, the men sat catty corner to each other, so that each faced the other patrons, with their backs to a wall.
 Although both men were security conscious, the seating arrangement was more one of convenience than security.
 They often shared articles and sitting in that way facilitated their discussions.

 “I’m sorry for keeping you waiting.”

 “That’s okay.
-I haven’t been here for long.
+I haven’t been here long.
 I hope there wasn’t a problem.”

 “There wasn’t a real problem.
 General Luc decided today was a good day to review the history of the war.”

 “Let me guess – West Vam is a foreign country that is invading East Vam.”

 “Yes.
 It seems there is a rather nasty case of amnesia going around.
 No one remembers that this is a civil war.”

 “I had a similar briefing Monday.
 I could hardly believe what I was hearing.”

 “This war is a mess,” Colonel Nguyen said with a low growl.

 “And it is going to get messier now that the politicians have decided to rewrite history.”